adinpilavdzija/atlantbh-devops-internship/06-backend-postgresql-integration/README.md

 In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
 A similar setups is provided for MySql and PostgreSQL in case a persistent database configuration is needed.
 To run petclinic locally using persistent database, it is needed to change profile defined in application.properties file.

-For PostgeSQL database, it is needed to change param `hsqldb` to `postgresql` in string defined in `application.properties` file:
+For PostgreSQL database, it is needed to change param `hsqldb` to `postgresql` in string defined in `application.properties` file:
 ```
 spring.profiles.active=hsqldb,spring-data-jpa
 ```